250th Rifle Division (Soviet Union): Formation

 Maj.
 Gen. Ivan Sergeevich Gorbachyov, an NKVD officer, was appointed to command on July 7.
 It is likely that some portion of the division's cadre came from the 54th Nerchinskozavodsk Border Detachment in the Trans-Baikal region which he had led since 1938.
 The division was first assigned to 30th Army in the Group of STAVKA Reserve Armies, joining the 242nd and 251st Rifle Divisions.
 On July 21 the commander of 30th Army, Maj.
 Gen. V. A. Khomenko, ordered each of his rifle divisions to receive a tank battalion from the 110th Tank Division.
 These battalions were supposed to consist of two companies, one of 10 T-34s and one of 10 BT or T-26 light tanks, plus a BT or T-26 as a headquarters tank.

 The division was far from complete when it entered combat.
-Khomenko reported on August 5 regarding his 250th and 251st Divisions that they had been required to move up to 350km on foot to their concentration areas and "were taken from their assembly points in the very midst of assembly, and, incomplete, they did not approach being 'knocked together' and went into battle unprepared for combat."
+Khomenko reported on August 5 regarding his 250th and 251st Divisions that they had been required to move up to 350 km on foot to their concentration areas and "were taken from their assembly points in the very midst of assembly, and, incomplete, they did not approach being 'knocked together' and went into battle unprepared for combat."
 The two divisions had no howitzers at all, severe shortages existed in field guns and mortars, and ammunition of all types was short.
 In addition, the 251st had only about 400 NKVD cadre soldiers.
 He went on to note: